 The building’s 27,000 square feet contain the first floor, a fully finished basement and a second story office overlooking the main meeting room that served as the sanctuary for the original church.

-An outside berm, now located several feet from the south was originally adjoined the building, making the south wall a living wall, containing plants and a waterfall.
+An outside berm, now located several feet from the south was originally adjoined the building, making the south wall a living wall.
 The berm separated from the building by a sidewalk now contains a prairie garden showcasing flowers indigenous to original Illinois prairie.

 - 1975 — The Township establishes MaineStay Youth Services to enhance the strengths of the family, prevent juvenile delinquency and help young people become responsible members of the community.